Jonathan Bates: Personal life

 In 1966 Bates married Jennifer Thompson whilst shooting Hotel Paradiso in Paris.
-He had first met her whilst working on the 1961 production of Whistle Down the Wind, where she was an also an assistant dubbing editor.
-They remained married until his death in 2007.
+He had first met her whilst working on the 1961 production of Whistle Down the Wind, where she was and also an assistant dubbing editor.
+They remained married until his death in 2008.
 The union produced a son, Tim and a daughter, Catherine.
 Bates retired in 2003 and was also a passionate cricketer and played for Twickenham All-Stars.
 He died in 2008 after being diagnosed with a brain tumour.